 Finally, since it is built on the blockchain, the dApp, its history of changes, and everything it does are all permanently recorded.
 This means that if an error occurs, it is relatively easy to determine when it happened.
 It’s also easy to identify who was affected, and, in many cases, how the error occurred.
 For example, you can find out whether it caused by a developer’s error, an exploit, or something else.
 This increases transparency while also incentivizing developers to work in everyone’s best interests.

 dApps have been gaining traction in recent years, and there are now thousands of them available, covering a wide range of niches and industries.
 For many regular apps, people can now find a dApp alternative.
 It’s true that there is not quite as much variety as we are accustomed to in the traditional app marketplace.
 Even so, one can usually find something they are interested in.
 Some of the most popular uses for dApps at the moment include trading, social media, gaming, and entertainment.

 With the buzz surrounding dApps gaining more momentum, it is inevitable that more and more companies will start building and monetizing apps.
 Moreover, with so many dApps currently out there and more getting developed daily, it is essential to know how to promote them effectively.

 Bounties originated in the digital world as a way for online gaming platforms to reward users for contributing to the development of their games.
 Bounties are essentially monetary incentives offered by businesses to individuals.

 To avoid token value dumping, companies using this marketing strategy must balance bounty token amounts.
-The terms of the bounty program must also balance.
-Attracting users should be simple, but avoiding token gathering bots is also something you need to do.
+The terms of the bounty program must also balance out.
+Attracting users should be simple, but avoiding token-gathering bots is also something you need to do.
 The main pros to the marketing strategy are gaining a solid user base and increasing project and brand recognition.
-On the other hand, major cons include the token losing its value.
-A problem with bots, and the potential disinterest of project users.
+On the other hand, major cons include the token losing its value, problems with bots, and the potential disinterest of project users.